 A preliminary study by Kotil et al.~\cite{Kotil2025} investigated the application of the Quantum Approximate Optimization Algorithm (QAOA)~\cite{Farhi2014, Blekos2024} to a specific class of MOO problems using IBM’s gate-based quantum hardware.
-Specifically, the authors demonstrated that gate-based systems could sample Pareto-optimal candidates for the 3- and 4-objective multi-objective MaxCut (MO-MaxCut) problem with 42 variables and hardware-native topology at speeds competitive with established classical algorithms.
+Specifically, the authors demonstrated that gate-based systems could sample Pareto-optimal candidates for the three- and four-objective MO-MaxCut problem with 42 variables and hardware-native topology at speeds competitive with established classical algorithms.

-Building upon this work, subsequent research by King~\cite{king2025multi} utilized Quantum Annealing (QA)~\cite{Kadowaki1998, Johnson2011, Albash2018} via D-Wave’s Advantage series hardware to address the same problem instances.
-Notably, this follow-up study revealed that QA not only achieves higher sampling velocities but also requires a significantly lower sample volume to recover the complete Pareto set.
-As the result, QA can reach the optimal hypervolume two to three orders of magnitude faster than the gate-based counterpart, which highlights its enhanced efficiency for these tasks.
+Building upon this work, subsequent research by King~\cite{king2025multi} utilized Quantum Annealing (QA)~\cite{Kadowaki1998, Johnson2011} via D-Wave’s Advantage series hardware to address the same problem instances.
+This follow-up study reported that QA not only achieves higher sampling velocities but also requires a significantly lower sample volume to recover the complete Pareto set.
+As a result, QA can achieve the optimal hypervolume two to three orders of magnitude faster than the gate-based counterpart, highlighting its efficiency for these tasks.

 However, these studies focused primarily on the time required to sample candidate solutions without accounting for the total execution time of the entire Pareto front generation process.
 A rigorous end-to-end comparison must encompass the model construction phase as well as the computationally intensive filtering of non-dominated solutions from the sampled set.
 Consequently, omitting these stages renders comparisons with classical baselines incomplete and may lead to an overestimation of the practical advantages offered by the quantum approaches.